Pylons/pyramid/docs/narr/project.rst

 ====================================

-While it's possible to create a :mod:`repoze.bfg` application completely manually, it's usfeul to be able to create a "skeleton" :mod:`repoze.bfg` application using an application skeleton generator.
+While it's possible to create a :mod:`repoze.bfg` application completely manually, it's useful to be able to create a "skeleton" :mod:`repoze.bfg` application using an application skeleton generator.
 "Skeleton" projects can be created using the ``paster create`` command in conjunction with :term:`Paste` templates.
 Various project